rnaudi/metrics/README.md

 - You often cannot reuse funnel numbers directly in SLOs, alerts, or code.

 This approach takes a different angle: reuse metrics you already have.
-Instead of tracking individual users, we track arrivals and transitions between steps.
+Instead of tracking individual users, we track flows: arrivals and transitions between steps in your services.

 What you get from this model: